Elizabeth Zharoff

 Elizabeth McCune (née Ford; born March 19, 1986), known professionally as Elizabeth Zharoff, is an American YouTuber, video game sound designer, and opera singer.
 After largely putting her operatic career on hold, she devoted herself to the topics of voice and singing on her YouTube channel, "The Charismatic Voice".
-She works primarily as a voice coach and singer and arranger of video game soundtracks.
+She primarily works as a voice coach and singer and arranger of video game soundtracks.
 She also interviews rock vocalists.
-Her YouTube channel, as of September 2025, has over 469 million views and over 2 million subscribers.
+Her YouTube channel, as of August 2026, had over 569 million views and over 2.2 million subscribers.

-Life and education
+Early life and education

 Elizabeth Zharoff grew up in Wenatchee, Washington, where she attended Wenatchee High School.
-She spent a year in France after high school, before enrolling at Pacific Lutheran University in 2005.
+After high school, she spent a year in France before enrolling at Pacific Lutheran University in 2005.
 In 2007 she transferred to the Oberlin Conservatory of Music in Oberlin, Ohio, from which she earned a bachelor's degree in vocal performance in 2009.
 While still a student at Oberlin Conservatory of Music, Zharoff took part in several prestigious music competitions and made her debut as a soloist at Carnegie Hall in 2009.
-In the same year she reached the semi-finals of the Metropolitan Opera National Council Auditions and two years later reached the final of the Queen Elisabeth Competition.
+In the same year she reached the semi-finals of the Metropolitan Opera National Council Auditions and, two years later, reached the final of the Queen Elisabeth Competition.
 In 2012 she completed a master's degree in opera singing from the Curtis Institute of Music in Philadelphia.